felix1000/gameoflifechallenge/README.md

 ### 4.2 Running
 1. Open Terminal
 2. Go to Folder with the downloaded sources
+3. Input Command "ng build"
-3. Input Command "npm start"
+4. Input Command "npm start"
-4. Open a Browser enter address "http://<your IP or domain>:3000"
+5. Open a Browser enter address "http://<your IP or domain>:3000"
 ### 4.3 Enjoy
 The Game will move 1 step per second.
 Just Enjoy what the game generate for you. or...
 1. Clicking a Tile in the Game Map to add a Live Cell.